Maaajaaa/FS25_FarmPalletShopHighLands/README.md

 [Download](https://github.com/Jos-Modding/FS25_FarmPalletShop/releases)

-Place this minimal pallet shop in your farmyard to buy pallets directly at your farm.
+Place this minimal pallet shop in your farmyard to buy pallets directly at your farm, now also supporting pallets from the Highlands Fishing DLC
 The shop can be configured in 3 sizes: small, standard, and large.

 Pallet price is calculated (by the game) using your economy settings and the current price for the crop.